 En español | As people start to return to office buildings after working remote for more than a year in some cases, more employers are taking steps to deter the spread of COVID-19 in their workplaces.
 One practice that has gained momentum is the requirement that workers either get vaccinated or submit to regular testing for COVID-19.

-The increased use of vaccine mandates is a big change from earlier this year, when most companies were merely encouraging their workers to get shots, with some businesses offering small stipends or paid time off as additional incentives to get the vaccine.
+The increased use of vaccine mandates is a big change from early 2021, when most companies were merely encouraging their workers to get shots, with some businesses offering small stipends or paid time off as additional incentives to get the vaccine.

 "Employers initially began with voluntary vaccine programs because they thought that there would be excitement and enthusiasm to be vaccinated,” says Diane Seltzer Torre, an employment law attorney with the Seltzer Law Firm.
 “The problem became that enthusiasm was not the case for certain regions, and businesses had to start looking at workers not being vaccinated with [the delta] variant coming into play."

 Hoping both to make their workplaces safer and prevent the widespread temporary shutdowns that caused extensive unemployment last year, more employers are now making it a requirement for their employees to get vaccinated.

 "Every organization, every company wants to ensure that they can create the workplace conditions for people to come to work and do their best work, and part of doing the best work is providing emotional and psychological safety,” says Margie Warrell, a workplace policy expert and author of Stop Playing Safe: How to Be Braver in Your Work, Leadership and Life.
 “Given the concerns around the spread of COVID, many organizations are making the judgment call that the upsides of mandating vaccination are going to offset the downsides."